 Hybrid Classroom description

-To best prepare for the hybrid and remote learning experience in fall 2020, we prepared tips and resources for you to get ready for hybrid and remote learning.
+To best prepare for the hybrid and remote learning experience, we prepared tips and resources for you to get ready for hybrid and remote learning.
 These tips and resources answer questions like, "where is the best place on campus to attend my remote learning", "how do I get the most out of the remote learning session", "how do I access a computer and internet for remote learning", etc. We are here for you.
 Let us know how we can help.

-Please refer to the Academic Calendar for accurate dates for the fall semester.
+Please refer to the Academic Calendar for accurate dates for the fall 2020 and spring 2021 semesters.
 Please note that, for technical reasons, the Schedule of Classes has not been updated to reflect the fall calendar.

 The President and Provost Offices request that all colleges and faculty work with students who have conflicts given the new start date without penalty and held harmless due to circumstances beyond their control.
 Students are expected to make up work that is missed.
 The cooperation of all deans and faculty is also greatly appreciated in order to provide a successful and positive start to the fall semester.